 Occasionally, the caller will state there are simultaneous drain cleaning needs.
 For instance, the tub and bathroom sink are holding water.
 However, the toilet in that bathroom does not have trouble flushing.
 Again, since the problem is on the branch lines, the dispatcher will send a technician proficient at performing a drain cleaning service.
 The dispatcher understands the need for a drain cleaning service since the toilet, normally connected directly to the main sewer line does flush and the branch lines do not flow.

+Many times, a dispatcher will receive a call from a person who is upset because of the inconvenience, the mess, the unexpected cost of having to hire a drain cleaning service and consumption of time which was set aside for another event.
+The homeowner can literally say, "I don't have time for this!".
+However, the dispatcher must ask clarifying questions in order to avoid sending the wrong service.
+In most cases, "Drain Cleaning Service" and Sewer Cleaning Service is available through the same technician.
+The limit on whether a full-service sewer and drain cleaning service or just a drain cleaning technician arrives at your door may be due to lack of experience and training.
+Another reason you may not have a full-service sewer and drain cleaning technician arrive would be, 'is the equipment available'?
 Suppose the call is from a commercial property.
 For example, a restaurant calls and says they are having trouble with floor drains and sinks not draining.
 Or, the caller says the sinks are draining.
 However, when the sinks empty their compartments, the floor drains allow water to rise and spill onto the floor.
 Sinks and floor drains are normally considered branch lines, so a the call would be logged as a drain cleaning service.
-Therefor, the dispatcher will send a drain cleaning service technician.
+Therefore, the dispatcher will send a drain cleaning service technician.

 At Anchor Sewer and Drain Cleaning Service, our technicians are skilled and knowledgeable in drain cleaning service and main line sewer issues.